Best Racing Drones 2022: Top 10 Quadcopters for FPV Drone Racing in 2022

 Though this comes with batteries and propellers, you would want to buy a couple of extra 500mAh batteries and at least an extra set of 40mm propellers.

-Drocon U818Plus WiFi FPV - starter racing quadcopter
+Drocon U818Plus WiFi FPV - starter fpv racing quadcopter drone

 This is another starter racing quadcopter that's suitable for beginners and intermediate level pilots.
 And is relatively inexpensive as well.